 Adding a Chart to Your Saved Charts*

-There are two ways for members to save a chart into their account.
-The first is to click the "Add New" link located just below the Chart dropdown above the chart and then click the "Add" button in the box that appears.
-The second method is to click the "Add Current Chart" link located near the bottom of the page in the "ChartList" section.
-In both cases, you will see a suggested name for your chart appear (ex. "$INDU - Daily Candlesticks, 520").
+For members to save a chart into their account click the "Save As" link located just below the Chart dropdown above the chart and then click the "Add" button in the box that appears.
+You will see a suggested name for your chart appear (ex. "$INDU - Daily Candlesticks, 520").
 You can choose to keep that suggested name or change it by simply typing a new name in the box before clicking the "Add" button.
 You can dismiss the popup box without adding a chart by clicking on the little "X" icon in the upper right corner of the popup.

 *To learn more on Saving and Managing your chart check out our video here.

 Members can use the "View All Favorites" link located just above the chart on the right to switch to a 10-charts-per-page view of their saved charts.
 See our Basic Members and Extra Members user manuals for more details.

 Note: Once they stop making lots of changes to their charts, many members find that it is faster to review their charts in 10-per-page view rather than one at a time in the workbench.

 Members can choose to have one or more thin vertical buttons (called "StyleButtons") added to the left side of their charts.
 StyleButtons provide one-click access to any ChartStyle in your account.
 (See below for more on ChartStyles.)
 You can move your mouse over any of the buttons to see the name of the corresponding ChartStyle.
 To apply that ChartStyle to the current chart, simply click the button.
 StyleButtons can be configured using the controls on the ChartStyle area (see below).

 The red arrow points to the two style buttons in this picture. »